sarasaurus/05-form-building/sarah-b2/README.md

 I used HTML, CSS and JavaScript, as well as the jQuery, handlebars and markdown libaries.

 ## Change Log
+12-13-2017 10:30pm - removed commented out line of code at bottom of article.js
+12-13-2017 10:15pm - uncommented let article variable in articleView.js
+12-13-2017 10:00pm - removed line of code pushing article instance to local storage at bottom of article.js 12-13-2017 7:00pm - added README.md
 12-10-2017 6:00pm - bugfixes
 12-10-2017 5:30pm - new post can be displayed on index page, by clicking on the json string 12-10-2017 5:00pm - Articles input listener working